griddynamics/asf-platform/docs/install-guide/step-4.md

 --------------------

 1. Go to gerrit
- * Add your ssh key.
+2. Add your ssh key.
 You can use user noc with password: nocpassword
- * Create project asf-webapp
+3. Create project asf-webapp
- * Push source code from [github](https://github.com/griddynamics/asf-webapp-demo) to dev brunch of asf-webapp gerrit repository
+4. Push source code from [github](https://github.com/griddynamics/asf-webapp-demo) to dev brunch of asf-webapp gerrit repository
- * switch HEAD reference from "master" to "dev"
+5. Switch HEAD reference from "master" to "dev"
- * enable fast-forward push only
+6. Enable fast-forward push only